SumiSastri/nextjs-aws-app/docs/aws/aws-appsync/what-is-app-sync.md

 In an integration environment the frontend data can be streamed into various channels where APIs are called - a database/ an email marketing service/ a fulfilment warehouse management system/ a call center/ a customer-relationship-management service.

-Instead of querying this data directly, using AppSync there is another layer of security introduced.
+Instead of querying this data directly, using AppSync there is an other layer of security introduced.

 See architecture diagram on the AWS docs [https://aws.amazon.com/appsync/]